Will your startup business fail?

-Most entrepreneurs have heard the news, people quote failed business statistics everywhere, but the numbers are all over the map.
+Most entrepreneurs have heard the scary stats, people quote failed business statistics everywhere, but the numbers are all over the map.

 A recent Harvard University study claims that 3 out of 4 venture-backed businesses fail.